Math symbol insertion

-In Word, math symbols are usually inserted through the Symbol menu, More Symbols, or the equation tools.
+In Word, Notepad, Google Docs, OneNote, and other writing apps, math symbols are usually inserted through menus, equation tools, or copy/paste.
 That works, but it is still a menu-driven workflow.

 That is acceptable for occasional insertion.
 It becomes friction when you need many symbols while drafting notes, worksheets, or technical documents.